Understanding Canine Hepatitis: Safeguarding Your Dog’s Health

-Infectious canine hepatitis is a viral disease that targets the functional parts of the organs, including the liver, kidneys, eyes and blood vessels.
-The danger of this illness varies from dog to dog, so if you notice any of the symptoms below, don’t hesitate to speak with our friendly staff at Kedron Veterinary Clinic.
+Infectious canine hepatitis is a viral disease that targets vital organs such as the liver, kidneys, eyes, and blood vessels.
+While the severity of this illness can vary, prompt attention is crucial if you notice any concerning symptoms in your beloved pet.
+Reach out to our compassionate team at Kedron Veterinary Clinic for guidance and support.

 - Abdominal pain